Suspension splittings of 5-dimensional Poincar\'{e} duality complexes and their applications: Analysis of the splitting

-In this section we discuss the interpretation of Theorem~\ref{thm_main theorem} when $X$ is a closed 5-manifold.
-In this case, the decomposition of $\Sigma X$ can be read off from readily available algebraic and geometric information.
-Actually, almost everything in this section applies to any orientable Poincar\'e dualty 5-complex $X$ when its Stiefel-Whitney classes are defined algebraically.
-Nevertheless, we assume throughout that $X$ is a closed, orientable 5-manifold, and shall only assume conditions on $H_1(X;\Z)$ when necessary.
+In this section we discuss algebraic constraints on the form of the splitting given in Theorem~\ref{thm_main theorem} which arise from Poincaré duality.
+The case in which $X$ is a closed 5-manifold is especially tractable, since information about the decomposition of $\Sigma X$ can be read off from the easily available algebraic and geometric information contained in its characteristic classes.
+However, most of the analysis we provide depends only on Poincaré duality, so has wider application.
+We assume throughout that $X$ is an orientable Poincaré duality 5-complex, but shall place assumptions on its homology only when necessary.